 - Consult with your faculty research mentor to determine whether your project requires review by the Committee on the Protection of Human Subjects.

-- Please request an electronic unofficial transcript from the registrar and send it to
+- An electronic unofficial transcript from the registrar

 We strongly encourage interested students to contact the Institute of Arctic Studies as early as possible in the project conceptualization and development process.
 Visit the Dean of Faculty web page for information about other sources of research funding for Dartmouth students.

 To arrange a meeting, learn more about past research projects, or discuss a project you are considering, contact Lee McDavid at the Institute of Arctic Studies at the Dickey Center.

 - Caroline Koller '18 - Plants, pollination and a warming climate in Greenland

 - David Polahsenski '17 - Alpine data collection in Denali National Park, AK

 - Anuraag Girdhar '15 - Game theory investigation of Alaska hunting permit allocation